-If you have visited all the main attractions in Barcelona already, it is time to hit the road and go explore the surroundings with the best day trips from Barcelona, Spain!
+If you have visited all the main attractions in Barcelona already, it’s time to hit the road and go explore other areas with the best day trips from Barcelona, Spain!

 What if I tell you there are there some equally awesome things outside of Barcelona?

-After spending many months in Barcelona city and its surroundings, I must confess – you should spend at least a day or two to visit some of the great attractions outside of Barcelona and avoid the hustle and bustle of the big city!
+After spending many months in the city of Barcelona and its surroundings, I must confess, you should spend at least a day or two visiting some of the great attractions outside of Barcelona and get away from the hustle and bustle of the big city!
 You won’t regret it a bit!
 Some extremely beautiful cities close to Barcelona are Figueres, Cadaques, Sitges, Lloret de Mar and more, which you will discover in the article below!

 Shall we begin?
 Here are the 9 best day trips from Barcelona, Spain:

-Here are all of the places I am recommending on the map:
+Here is a map showing all of the places I am recommending:

-Montserrat mountain is a one-of-a-kind mountain and its “personality” is defined by serried rows of peaks that resemble rounded needles or fingers.
+Montserrat mountain is a one-of-a-kind mountain and its “personality” is defined by its serrated rows of peaks that resemble rounded needles or fingers.
 Montserrat would make for a great, short day trip from Barcelona!

-It is unique not only because of its geology but also because of the ancient Montserrat monastery that is nested at the base of the mountain (the literal translation is “Serrated mountain”).
-In the monastery, you can see the shrine, the Black Madonna and the boys’ choir singing the Virolai (held daily at 1 PM).
+It is unique not only because of its geology but also because of the ancient Montserrat monastery that is nestled at the base of the mountain.
+(The literal translation of Montserrat is “serrated mountain”).
+In the monastery, you can see the shrine and the Black Madonna or listen to the boys’ choir singing the Virolai (held daily at 1:00 PM).

 Besides admiring the actual monastery, there are some awesome things to do there that can easily fill up your day:

-- You can do various walks around the monastery (there are funiculars and cable cars that will take you to the starting point);
+- you can take various walks around the monastery (there are funiculars and cable cars that will take you to the starting point);

 - you can visit a couple of museums and interesting audio-visual exhibitions;